googlegenomics/readthedocs/docs/source/use_cases/setup_gridengine_cluster_on_compute_engine/index.rst

 ==========================
 Copy the following into ``~/.elasticluster/config`` and update the fields marked with \*\*\*\*.

-Instructions for getting your client_id and client_secret can be found below.
+Instructions for getting your client_id and client_secret can be found :ref:`below <index--obtaining-client_id_and_client_secrets>`.

-Instructions for ensuring your SSH keypair exists can be found below.
+Instructions for ensuring your SSH keypair exists can be found :ref:`below <index--generating-ssh-keypair>`.

 .. code:: ini